juanfont/headscale/docs/setup/install/container.md

 !!! warning "Community documentation"

     This page is not actively maintained by the headscale authors and is written by community members.
-It is _not_ verified by `headscale` developers.
+It is _not_ verified by headscale developers.

     **It might be outdated and it might miss necessary steps**.

-## Goal

-This documentation has the goal of showing a user how-to set up and run `headscale` in a container.
+This documentation has the goal of showing a user how-to set up and run headscale in a container.
 [Docker](https://www.docker.com) is used as the reference container implementation, but there is no reason that it should not work with alternatives like [Podman](https://podman.io).
 The Docker image can be found on Docker Hub [here](https://hub.docker.com/r/headscale/headscale).

-## Configure and run `headscale`
+## Configure and run headscale

-1. Prepare a directory on the host Docker node in your directory of choice, used to hold `headscale` configuration and the [SQLite](https://www.sqlite.org/) database:
+1. Prepare a directory on the host Docker node in your directory of choice, used to hold headscale configuration and the [SQLite](https://www.sqlite.org/) database:

     ```shell
     mkdir -p ./headscale/config
     cd ./headscale
     ```

-1. **(Strongly Recommended)** Download a copy of the [example configuration](https://github.com/juanfont/headscale/blob/main/config-example.yaml) from the headscale repository.

-    - Using `wget`:
+1. Download the example configuration for your chosen version and save it as: `/etc/headscale/config.yaml`.
+Adjust the configuration to suit your local environment.
+See [Configuration](../../ref/configuration.md) for details.

     ```shell
-        wget -O ./config/config.yaml https://raw.githubusercontent.com/juanfont/headscale/main/config-example.yaml
+    sudo mkdir -p /etc/headscale
+    sudo nano /etc/headscale/config.yaml
     ```

-    - Using `curl`:

-        ```shell
-        curl https://raw.githubusercontent.com/juanfont/headscale/main/config-example.yaml -o ./config/config.yaml
-        ```

-    Modify the config file to your preferences before launching Docker container.

     Alternatively, you can mount `/var/lib` and `/var/run` from your host system by adding `--volume $(pwd)/lib:/var/lib/headscale` and `--volume $(pwd)/run:/var/run/headscale`
     in the next step.

 1. Start the headscale server while working in the host headscale directory:

     ```shell
     docker run \